Ravenglass and Eskdale Railway locomotives: No. 7 Shelagh of Eskdale

-Tom Jones' Diesel was a 4-6-4 Diesel-hydraulic locomotive partially built by Heathcotes of Cleator Moor in 1956–7.
+Tom Jones' Diesel was a 4-6-4 diesel-hydraulic locomotive partially built by Heathcotes of Cleator Moor in 1956–7.
 The running gear utilises parts from Ella, specifically the crankwebs (5 of 6 originals survive) and centre drum of the sliding axle, as a repair for accountancy purposes.
-Unusually for a Diesel locomotive, the driven axles are linked by coupling rods, as for a steam locomotive.
+Unusually for a diesel locomotive, the driven axles are linked by coupling rods like a steam locomotive.
 When the line was up for sale the construction was put on hold.
 However, in 1969 the chassis were sent away to Severn-Lamb of Stratford-on-Avon for completion to a design by David Curwen.
 Originally the engine was a Ford 4D, as in Royal Anchor, and had a Linde hydrostatic transmission that suffered cavitation problems on hot days of constant operation; this transmission was upgraded and the engine was replaced in 1975 by a Perkins 6/354.

-In September 1981 the locomotive went to the Romney, Hythe & Dymchurch Railway to work the school train services during the building of that railway's own mainline Diesel locomotive John Southland.
-Shortly after its return to Ravenglass, in 1983, it went briefly to Britannia Park, then to the International Garden Festival railway at Liverpool from March until October 1984, hauling HM Queen Elizabeth on the Opening Day.
+In September 1981, the locomotive went to the Romney, Hythe and Dymchurch Railway to work the school train services during the building of that railway's own mainline Diesel locomotive John Southland.
+Shortly after its return to Ravenglass in 1983, it went briefly to Britannia Park, then to the International Garden Festival railway at Liverpool from March until October 1984, hauling HM Queen Elizabeth on the Opening Day.
 Subsequently it also operated at the Gateshead Garden Festival from February to October 1990.

-In 1998 the engine was rebuilt into a Diesel-mechanical locomotive when it gained a Ford industrial engine with Spicer Compact Shuttle transmission.
+In 1998, the engine was rebuilt into a diesel-mechanical locomotive when it gained a Ford industrial engine with Spicer Compact Shuttle transmission.
 It is currently a mixed traffic engine and used throughout the year.
 Its livery was originally blue with a silver roof, but has been two-tone green of various shades since 1978.

+It is currently on long term loan to the Romney, Hythe and Dymchurch Railway due to their mainline diesels both needing major work.